Triethanolamine TEA 85%

 In cosmetic or pharmaceutical grade (on request only):

 - Cosmetic industry: cosmetic raw material used in the manufacture of moisturizing hair care products, shampoos, conditioners, hair sprays, perm products, styling gels...
-Also used in the manufacture of makeup and face creams: mascaras, cleansers, makeup removal lotions, depilatory creams, shaving foam.
-Also found in colognes, perfumes, and bath oils.
-Can also be used as a neutralizing agent for long-chain fatty acids such as lauric, ricinoleic, oleic and stearic acids, thus forming soaps.
+Also used in the manufacture of makeup and face creams: mascaras, cleansers, makeup-removing lotions, depilatory cream, shaving foam.
+Also present in eau de Cologne, perfumes, bath oils.
+Can also be used as a neutralizing agent for long-chain fatty acids such as lauric, ricinoleic, oleic and stearic acids, thereby forming soaps.
 These soaps are water-soluble and have emulsifying properties.

-- Pharmaceutical industry: active ingredient in Biafine, an ointment used against superficial burns
+- Pharmaceutical industry: active ingredient in Biafine, an ointment used for superficial burns

-In cosmetics, its use is regulated to a maximum content of 2.5% (see Regulation (EC) No 1223/2009, Annex III, line 62, categories Trialkylamines, trialkanolamines and their salts ).
+In cosmetics, its use is regulated to a maximum content of 2.5% (see Regulation (EC) No. 1223/2009, Annex III, entry 62, categories Trialkylamines, trialkanolamines and their salts ).

 Note: Amines such as MEA and TEA are known to react with nitrites to form nitrosamines, which are known to be carcinogenic.
 This type of mixture should therefore be avoided.